 There are many factors like the increase in exports, infrastructure spending, and capital investment by foreign agencies (especially US-based firms), low unemployment, and increased wages contributing to the developments in the economic sector.
 Poland holds a record trade of bilateral goods of USD 14.33 billion, an approximately 6.55 increase from previous years.

-Poland’s exports are valued at USD 264 billion in 2019.
+Poland’s exports are valued at USD 264 billion.
 The chief exporters, according to the International Trade Administration, are as follows:

 Cost of Living